(Disclosure: Some of the links below may be affiliate links)

 Finally, there is something good with capital gains.
 You can control them.
 It means you decide when you gain capital gains.
 So, based on the 50/50 split, you can control how much capital gains you realize not to be considered a professional investor.
 Of course, this is not always possible.
 If you need the money for essential expenses, this should not prevent you from selling.

 Given all this, early retirees in Switzerland do not have to worry much about capital gains tax.
 If you want to be sure, contact your local tax office.
 But in practice, it is extremely rare for people to be classified as professional investors unless they are self-employed traders.

 We can assume that capital gains will not be taxed in Switzerland.
-It is excellent because this means that a large part of your income will not be taxed in retirement.
+It is excellent because this means much of your income will not be taxed in retirement.

 Now, we still have to be careful not to be qualified as professional investors.
 Indeed, professional investors will have their capital gains taxed as income.
 But most rules are simply the rules of long-term passive investors (hold for more than six months and do not do many transactions).

 The only thing that could happen is to be qualified as a professional investor in retirement because our capital gains make for more than half of our income.
 But in practice, this should not happen.
 Indeed, you should also receive dividends.
 And you may have a side income that will help in that matter.

 Moreover, very few people are classified as professional investors.
 Unless you are day-trading, making many transactions, or using options to trade, you should not worry much about your investor status.